 - To proceed with a suspension of studies the research student is required to provide information to the Faculty/School and ensure that the grounds for suspension are clearly stated, and the supporting independent evidence is attached.
 The research student must specify a return to study date.

 - The Faculty/School will authorise and initiate a suspension on the Change of Circumstance system and upload the evidence in support of the request.
-A member of Academic Services staff will check the information and supporting documentation and consider the application on behalf of the Academic Regulations and Cases Board/Progression Awards Board.
-Any applications may, at the discretion of the Academic Services staff, be referred to the Chair of the Academic Regulations and Cases Board for the Chair’s determination.
+A member of Education Services staff will check the information and supporting documentation and consider the application on behalf of the Student Cases Board/Progression Awards Board.
+Any applications may, at the discretion of the Education Services staff, be referred to the Chair of the Student Cases Board for the Chair’s determination.

 - If the application is supported by sufficient evidence, then the suspension will normally be “approved”.
 If the request is not supported by such evidence, then the suspension will be either “noted” or “declined”.